 MT.
-PLEASANT, SC (WCSC) - Charleston County Coroner Rae Wooten has scheduled an inquest into the death of Ja'Marr Tiller, the 2-year-old boy who died in late May after being bitten multiple times by two dogs outside his Mt.
-Pleasant home.
+PLEASANT, SC (WCSC) - A six-panel jury in a coroner's inquest has ruled the death of a 2-year-old boy, who died in May after being bitten by two dogs outside a Mt.
+Pleasant home, as an accidental death.

 Tiller was found fatally injured near two dogs outside his home located at 2470 Highway 17 North on May 27.
 Tiller's uncle told Charleston County deputies that he took care of one of the dogs but the other was just a stray that came to visit.

-"The reason I have decided to do an inquest into Tiller's death is because I have not yet ruled on the manner of death," Wooten said.
+"The reason I have decided to do an inquest into Tiller's death is because I have not yet ruled on the manner of death," Wooten said earlier this week.
 "An inquest is a powerful tool for me to gather facts, and at the end of the day, the jury is charged with getting back to me a decision on the manner of death."

 In South Carolina, there are five manners of death: natural, accidental, suicide, homicide and undetermined.